ARMmbed/mbed-client-example-6lowpan/README.md

 * Connect the Gateway router with an Ethernet cable to a router/L3 switch.

-* To power up the Gateway router use a micro-USB charger connected to a wall socket or a micro-USB cable.
+* To power up the Gateway router, use a micro-USB charger connected to a wall socket or a micro-USB cable connected to a computer.

 * To flash the Gateway router with the firmware, you need a micro-USB cable (see gateway flashing instructions below).

 * The wireless link between the FRDM-K64F board (client end-point) and the Gateway router follows the IEEE 802.15.4 standard.

-* To power up the FRDM-K64F board (client end-point) use either a micro-USB charger or a micro-USB cable.
+* To power up the FRDM-K64F board (client end-point), use either a micro-USB charger or a micro-USB cable.
 If you are using micro-USB, you can view the debug and trace messages using third party software like PuTTY.

 **Note!**

-* If you are using a virtual machine, please set your network adapter mode to 'Bridged'.
+* If you are using a virtual machine, please set your network adapter mode to **Bridged**.

 ##Setting up the environment

-To set up the environment, you need to do configure the mbed 6LoWPAN Gateway router and the client as follows:
+To set up the environment, you need to configure the mbed 6LoWPAN Gateway router and the client as follows:

 ### Gateway configuration